Enter the Dragon: Theatrical

 Against a tight budget of $850,000, the film grossed upon its initial 1973 worldwide release, making it one of the world's highest-grossing films of all time up until then.
 The film went on to have multiple re-releases around the world over the next several decades, significantly increasing its worldwide gross.
 The film went on to gross over internationally by 1981, making it the highest-grossing martial arts film of all time.
 It was reportedly still among the top 50 all-time highest-grossing films in 1990.

 By 1998, it had grossed more than worldwide.
 As of 2001, it has grossed an estimated total of over worldwide, having earned more than 400 times its original budget.
 The film's cost-to-profit ratio makes it one of the most commercially successful and profitable films of all time.
 Adjusted for inflation, the film's worldwide gross is estimated to be the equivalent of around as of 2022.
+It held the record for the highest-grossing low-budget film with a production budget under $1 million, up until its record was broken by Obsession in 2026.

 Home media

 Enter the Dragon has remained one of the most popular martial arts films since its premiere and has been released numerous times worldwide on multiple home video formats.
 For almost three decades, many theatrical and home video versions were censored for violence, especially in the West.
 In the UK alone, at least four different versions have been released.
 Since 2001, the film has been released uncut in the UK and most other territories.
 Most DVDs and Blu-rays come with a wide range of extra features in the form of documentaries, interviews, etc. In 2013, a second, remastered HD transfer appeared on Blu-ray, billed as the "40th Anniversary Edition".

 In 2020, new 2K digital restorations of the theatrical cut and special edition were included as part of the Bruce Lee: His Greatest Hits box set by The Criterion Collection (under licensed from Warner Bros.
 Home Entertainment through the physical home media joint venture in US and Canada named Studio Distribution Services and Fortune Star Media Limited), which featured all of Lee's films, as well as Game of Death II.
+In 2023 Warner Bros.
+Home Entertainment released a 4K restored version with HDR and Dolby Atmos audio track on 4K Blu-Ray disc as part of the movies 50th anniversary.